 “Sensitive Personal Data” means Personal Data that reveals race, ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, or that concerns physical or mental health or condition, sexual life and/or orientation, or criminal history.
 In addition, Sensitive Personal Data shall include any information received from a third party where that third party treats and identifies the information as sensitive.

-“Third Parties” are persons and entities other than Golder or Golder’s subsidiaries or affiliates.
+“Third Parties” are persons and entities other than Golder or Golder’s subsidiaries affiliates, divisions or groups.

 4. GENERAL PRIVACY PRINCIPLES